pivotal-cf/bookbinder/README.md

 - Publish and run the server locally to test your book

 #### Deploying your book
-- Create AWS bucket for green builds and put info into `config.yml`
+- Create an AWS bucket for green builds and put info into `config.yml`
 - Set up CF spaces for staging and production and put details into `config.yml`
 - Start a Jenkins CI server
 - Set up Jenkins CI with required plugins and two-build setup